Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Conclusion

-We have seen that, using the standard variables $v$ and $b$ of LQC according to the improved dynamics prescription, one can construct a description of the system that is invariant under rescalings of the fiducial volume.
-This is true not only for the homogeneous sector of the system, but also for its gauge invariant perturbations.
-Nonetheless, if one starts with perturbations defined in the fiducial cell, the description that one gets leads to perturbative modes with a discrete spectrum that is independent of the fiducial volume.
+We have shown that one can indeed use variables ${\cal V}$ and $B$ so that the formulation of the homogeneous system becomes totally independent of the fiducial cell without the need of an unwanted redefinition of the symplectic structure as one changes the fiducial volume.
+Actually, this is true not only for the homogeneous sector of the system, but also for its gauge invariant perturbations.
+Nonetheless, if one starts with perturbations defined in the fiducial cell, the description that one gets leads to perturbative modes with a discrete spectrum that is in fact independent of the fiducial volume.
 Therefore, strictly speaking, one would not reach a continuum spectrum by letting this volume tend to infinity.
-In the dressed metric approach, where one first captures the quantum behavior of the homogeneous sector in terms of a (reduced) number of expectation values on the FLRW geometry and then lifts the dynamics of these expectation values to the truncated phase space, one might claim that each of these two steps is made with different restrictions in the spatial section, taking first a finite cell for the homogeneous geometry and passing afterwards to the whole of $\mathbb{R}^3$ in the study of the perturbations.
-Even so, the process to reach the continuum would result cumbersome, and its generalization to the hybrid prescription in LQC would not be clear.
+Thus, one arrives to an apparent tension in the perturbative formulation, unless one defends that the treatment of the homogeneous sector and that of the perturbations can be carried out with different restrictions on the spatial sections (taking first a finite cell for the homogeneous geometry and passing afterwards to the whole of $\mathbb{R}^3$ in the study of the perturbations), as it has been argued in the dressed metric approach to LQC \cite{dressed4}.
+But even so, the process to reach the continuum would result cumbersome, and its generalization to other prescriptions in Canonical Quantum Cosmology would not be clear.
 Besides, one would still have to analyze the reformulation of the system when the rescalings of the physical volume are taken into account.
 With these motivations in mind, we have explored the possibility of using precisely these latter rescalings to reach the limit of a continuous spectrum of modes for the perturbations.